This blog post was originally published March 20, 2016.

 Upgrade Your Sales & Marketing Strategy.
 Learn More >>

 How targeted are we talking here?
 The more specific, the better.
 Gleanster research reported that just 25% of leads are legitimate enough to make it through to sales.
 That means the goal is to get the attention of the prospects that make up that 25%.
 They’re the ones who are genuinely interested in hearing more about your product or service, or even better, are ready to buy.

 Set your sights on your target and really hone in on your focus so you can attract the leads that will generate sales.
 Ready to get started?
-Let’s go over the steps to help you attract more leads in your business.
+Let’s go over the steps.

 Who is your ideal buyer?
 What problems are they trying to solve?
 And more importantly, how does your product or service solve those problems?
 Write out the answers to these questions and develop a persona for your ideal buyer that you can reference throughout the marketing and sales process.